 By the end of the course, you will have at least five pieces of finished writing and will have gained a greater understanding and connection with the wild place you’ve chosen to explore.

 Corinne H. Smith is a writer and a poet who worked as a librarian for more than 30 years.
 Along the way, she earned a degree in outdoor teacher education.
 She is the author of "Westward I Go Free: Tracing Thoreau's Last Journey," the first book to follow his 1861 trip from Massachusetts to Minnesota.
 Her book for middle-schoolers, "Henry David Thoreau for Kids: His Life and Ideas, With 21 Activities," was released in January 2016.
-She currently divides her time between Pennsylvania and Massachusetts; and she serves as an interpreter and blog writer for Thoreau Farm: The Birthplace of Henry David Thoreau in Concord, Mass.
+She lives in central Massachusetts; and she serves as an interpreter and blog writer for Thoreau Farm: The Birthplace of Henry David Thoreau in Concord, Mass.